5 big bills you can cut fast

 5. Car insurance

 - Boost your deductible.
 That's the amount you pay out of pocket before insurance kicks in.
-Raise yours from $250 to $500, and you'll shave money from your insurance premium because you're essentially agreeing to take on more financial burden in the event of a mishap.
+Raise yours from $250 to $500, and you'll shave money off your insurance premium because you're essentially agreeing to take on more financial burden in the event of a mishap.

 - Trim insurance for that old clunker.
 If your wheels are worth little, consider getting rid of collision coverage, which pays for repairs.